EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     }
     ```

-The EAA-Provider authenticates the user before issuing the Natural Person Credential.
-There are several options to authenticate the user depending on the local laws and the capabilities of the EAA-Provider:
+    The EAA Provider authenticates the user before issuing the Natural Person Credential.
+There are several options to authenticate the user depending on the local laws and the capabilities of the EAA Provider:

     * PID (Personal EUDI Wallet)
     * Video-Ident
     * national eID (e.g. "Personalausweis" in Germany)
     * federated IDs

-5. The EAA-Provider verifies the authenticated claims of the user against the transparency register.
-He also verifies that the user is an employee of the company and finally stores the Natural Person DID, the DID of the organisation and a reference to the corresponding entry of the transparency register.
+5. The EAA Provider verifies the authenticated claims of the user against the transparency register.
+The EAA Provider also verifies that the user is an employee of the company and finally stores the Natural Person DID, the DID of the organisation and a reference to the corresponding entry of the transparency register.
-6. The EAA-Provider issues the Natural Person Credential to the Organisation.
+6. The EAA Provider issues the Natural Person Credential and sends it to the Organisational Wallet.

+    `Issue Credential` message:
     ```json
     {
       "type": "https://didcomm.org/issue-credential/3.0/issue-credential",
       "id": "015c54fb-f9d4-4bd8-a2ab-157ca4776b3e",
       "thid": "c6686159-ef49-45b2-938f-51818da14723",
-      "from": "did:peer:2...", //did of EAA-Provider
-      "to": "did:peer:2...", //did of organisational wallet
-      "body": {},
+      "from": "did:peer:2...", // DID of EAA Provider "to": "did:peer:2...", // DID of Organisational Wallet "body": {},
       "attachments": [
         {